-Does this financial product have a sustainable investment objective?

-Yes X No It will make a minimum of It promotes Environmental/Social (E/S) sustainable investments with an characteristics and while it does not have as its environmental objective:% objective a sustainable investment, it will have a in economic activities that minimum proportion of % of sustainable investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in economic not qualify as activities that do not qualify as environmentally environmentally sustainable sustainable under the EU Taxonomy under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective: % x It promotes E/S characteristics, but will not make any
+Does this financial product have a sustainable investment objective? •• Yes • • Х No) inve: obje in economic activities tha environmentally sustainable under the EU make a minimum of sustainal that a environmentally sustainal the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU make a minimum of sustaination structure. ental t qualify as ole under t do not Taxonomy x chara as its will ha sustai motes Environmental/Social (E/S) acteristics and while it does not have objective a sustainable investment, it ave a minimum proportion of 20% of inable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective motes E/S characteristics, but will not esustainable investments